Child Abuse & Incest

 Child Abuse & Incest: Statistics and Facts

-- Four children die every day in the United States as a result of child abuse and neglect.
+- More than four children die every day in the United States as a result of child abuse and neglect.

-- Nearly 80% of children who die because of abuse and neglect are younger than five years old.
+- Over 70% of children who die because of abuse and neglect are younger than three years old.

 - Most child victims of abuse or neglect suffer at the hands of someone they know.

 Child abuse and neglect can create a lifetime of harmful effects on its victims.
 Studies show that child abuse and neglect can negatively impact children's ability to perform well in school, to develop healthy relationships with others, and create social issues with consequences that impact an entire community.

 Get more Child Abuse Statistics and Facts here.

 What We Do: Safe Horizon's Child Advocacy Centers

 Safe Horizon's four Child Advocacy Centers provide assistance to physically and sexually abused children in more than 4,000 cases every year.
 At our centers, teams of child protection specialists, police detectives, pediatricians, prosecutors, and mental health professionals work together in child-friendly locations to collect evidence, investigate abuse, and provide effective, coordinated services to young victims and their family members.
 With the right kind of help, children can recover and live happy lives.